AbhinavBanisetti/Healthcare_RCM_Data_Engineering_Project/README.md

 •	Worked with Databricks notebooks and used Databricks utilities, magic commands, etc.

-•	Passed parameters between notebooks as well as created notebook workflows.

-•	Created, configured, and monitored Databricks clusters, cluster pools, and jobs.
+•	Created, configured Databricks clusters, cluster pools, and jobs.

 •	Mounted Azure Storage in Databricks using secrets stored in Azure Key Vault.

-•	Worked with Databricks Tables, Databricks File System (DBFS), etc.

 •	Used Delta Lake to implement a solution using Lakehouse architecture.

-•	Created dashboards to visualize the outputs.

-•	Connected to the Azure Databricks tables from PowerBI.

 ## Spark (Only PySpark and SQL)
 •	Spark architecture, Data Sources API, and Dataframe API.